zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 ```

 ## The database
-Kopflos requires a database (a SPARQL endpoint) to hold the API
-description as well as the RDF resources to be served.
+Kopflos requires a database (a SPARQL endpoint) for the RDF resources as well as for the API
+description.
 We can create a local Oxigraph triplestore with docker compose.

 Create a docker compose file:
 ```bash